akto-api-security/30-API-security-tests/README.md

 https://user-images.githubusercontent.com/91306853/221204869-5b191e29-9748-4e10-99e3-6c401569717f.mp4

 ## Test 9 : Security misconfiguration - django-exposed-debug-page

-Step 1: Select the Django-exposed-debug-page test and run it Step 2: Wait for the result
+1: Select the Django-exposed-debug-page test and run it
+2: Wait for the result
-Step 3: Check the Attempt tab and look for debug details in the response Step 4: Check details for the vulnerability
+3: Check the Attempt tab and look for debug details in the response
+4: Check details for the vulnerability
-Step 5: Observe we open the debug page - with details of modules, and inner workings of Django server code
+5: Observe we open the debug page - with details of modules, and inner workings of Django server code

 🐞 django-exposed-debug-page

 https://user-images.githubusercontent.com/91306853/221204724-bb78be9a-378b-4456-a9f6-212b198f7893.mp4

 ## Test 10 : Security misconfiguration - Open redirects